Tayseer al-Jabari: Oslo Years

 Al-Jabari is described as a founder of the Al-Quds Brigades, the military wing of the PIJ.
 He was an opponent of signing the Oslo accords, and was arrested several times by Palestinian Security Services in the years following the signing of the agreement.

 Second Intifada

 Al-Jabari was a leader in the al-Quds Brigades during the Second Intifada, also known as Al-Aqsa Intifada, and was responsible for multiple attacks on Israeli targets, including civilians.

 Assassination attempts

 Al-Jabari was a leader in the al-Quds brigades during the Gaza–Israel conflict.
 He was a target in two assassination attempts by the Israeli Military in the clashes of 2012 and 2014.

 Commander in the Northern Gaza Strip

 Al-Jabari was an assistant to Baha Abu al-Ata, the commander of the al-Quds Brigades in the Northern region of the Gaza strip.
-He replaced Abu al-Ata after he was killed by Iraeli forces in November 2019.
+He replaced Abu al-Ata after he was killed by Israeli forces in November 2019.